xdwong/xdwong.github.io/_pages/about.md

 ---

 I am the director of Bauer Human-Centered AI Lab, an Associate Professor, and Bauer Fellow at [C.T.
 Bauer College of Business](https://www.bauer.uh.edu/search/directory/profile.asp?firstname=Meng&lastname=Li), University of Houston.
 My recent research interests focus on human-centered AI.
 My research has appeared in journals such as <i>Management Science</i>, <i>Manufacturing and Service Operations Management</i>, <i>Production and Operations Management</i>, <i>Journal of operations Management</i>, <i>Strategic Management Journal</i>, and <i>Nature Sustainability</i>.
 I am a Senior Editor for [Production and Operations Management](https://www.poms.org/journal/departments/), and a Department Editor for [Decision Sciences Journal](https://onlinelibrary.wiley.com/page/journal/15405915/homepage/editorialboard.html).
+My work has been funded by companies such as Shell and HPE.

 Education
 -----